What is CNC machining?

 How does CNC machining work?

-What are the advantages of CNC machining?
+What are the benefits of CNC machining?

-Is CNC machining suitable for all industries?
+Is CNC machining suitable for large-scale production?